Tel: 020 8240 4363

-Lori obtained a BSc in Psychology with Cognitive Science (1st Class Honours) and a PhD in Psychology from University College London.
-During her doctoral work Lori investigated the dorsal (visuomotor) and ventral (visuocognitive) visual systems with a variety of psychophysical techniques and grasping tasks.
-Lori completed her postdoctoral training in functional neuroimaging at the University of Oxford where she studied binocular integration mechanisms in visual cortex.
+Lori obtained a BSc in Psychology with Cognitive Science (1st class honours) and a PhD in Psychology from University College London.
+She completed her postdoctoral training in functional neuroimaging at the University of Oxford, where she investigated the properties of the visuomotor and visuocognitive systems, with an emphasis on binocular integration in visual cortex.

-- PSY5001 – Research Methods and Statistics III
+- PSY4011 - Research Methods and Statistics I

-- PSY5002 – Research Methods and Statistics IV
+- PSY4011 - Research Methods and Statistics II

 - PSY4014 - Introduction to Cognitive and Biological Psychology

 - PSY5011 - Quantitative Research Methods and Statistics

 - SHE7008 (MRes)